evanrinehart/stlc/README.md

 Typing judgments. `<term> : <type>` means the term `<term>` has type `<type>`.

-When a definition is entered, the program will check that the term is well-typed in the context of previously terms entered.
+When a definition is entered, the program will check that the term is well-typed in the context of previously entered terms.
 If there is a problem during this process an error message will be printed and nothing new is defined.
 Otherwise the term's type is printed and the definition is appended to the environment.

 Notable facts about simply typed lambda calculus.
 Once a definition is parsed and type-checked within a given environment, evaluation always produces a normal form in finite time.
-The normal form is unique and of the expected type.
+The normal form is unique and of the correct type.